 This tiered method, which affects businesses and residences differently, has wide-reaching consequences for the business landscape in our communities.
 As part of Patch's "Making Sense of Your Property Tax" series, in the coming days you’ll be able to:

-To get started, watch the animation video that illustrates the property tax system in two minutes, and skim over the glossary for a refresher on your consumer economics vocabulary.
+To get started, watch the animation video that illustrates the property tax system in two minutes, and skim over the for a refresher on your consumer economics vocabulary.
 When the first installment of your property tax bill is due in a few days on April 1, you’ll be all patched up.

 *Clarification: The "ad valorem" title for property tax assessment refers to the entire state of Illinois.